I was spilling my guts about how hard work had been for the last year. “How’s the family,” the vendor asked taking me off guard.

 “When you look at it like that,” I answered, “you’re right.
 I guess life’s not so bad after all.”

-In those days I was a plant manage for a major marine manufacturer.
+In those days I was a plant manager for a major marine manufacturer.

 So be it.
 It does not diminish the fact that I’ve been so stressed out my wife took pity on me and did not complain about my hunting trip the next fall.
 I was Highland bound, going to hunt in the mountains on the border of West Virginia and Virginia.